Ready to find the perfect college degree?

 5. Greater Curriculum Flexibility

-Small colleges often offer their students greater flexibility when it comes to designing and developing their curriculum, as confirmed by U.S. News & World Report.
-Students can usually follow various procedures and work with the relevant departments in order to form their own majors or self-study programs.
-This is not always possible at larger schools and can mitigate one of the major cons of choosing a small school, which is that they often have fewer courses of study to choose from.
+Small colleges often offer their students greater flexibility when it comes to designing and developing their curriculum.
+This is confirmed by U.S. News & World Report.
+Students can usually follow various procedures and work with the relevant departments to form their own majors or self-study programs.
+This is not always possible at larger schools.
+A small school often has fewer courses of study to choose from.
+However, tailoring your own program has many advantages.

 There are both pros and cons of going to a small college.
 All students will need to decide for themselves which kind of campus environment they believe they will best thrive in.
 However, the numerous benefits of attending a small college make this choice the right one for many.